Slepian model based independent interval approximation for the level excursion distributions: Clipping Slepian and Gaussian processes

 where $Z$ and $Y$ are independent standard normal variables, and the last equation serves as a definition of $B$.
 Consequently, we obtain the covariance of the clipped processes in terms of the covariance of the underlying Gaussian process

 Since the clipped process of a stationary process is stationary, it is natural to characterize the clipped process by its covariance function.

 However, in the IIA approach, one has to match two characteristics corresponding to the distributions of the excursion above and below the level $u$.
 For this purpose, the Slepian process attached at $u$-crossing (up or down) constitutes a much better alternative than the clipped stationary Gaussian process.
 The reason for this is that we do have two Slepian processes at a crossing of $u$.
 One is for the $u$-upcrossing and the other for the $u$-downcrossing.
-In our approach, we clip two Slepian processes given in Equations \eqref{eq:Slepian} and \eqref{eq:downcr}.
-Thus, for each $u\in \mathbb R$, we define the following two binary processes
+In our approach, we clip two Slepian processes given in \eqref{eq:Slepian} and \eqref{eq:downcr}